jelmd/snmp-export/generator/README.md

 If all regex/value evals fail, the given _MetricSuffix_ would not emit a metric.
 Finally, after all _MetricSuffix_ configs have been processed, the original metric gets dropped.

+If a `sub_oids` regex is given, it behaves like described in the lookup section: if it matches the subOid of the related metric, it gets applied as usual, otherwise it gets not applied and the result is set to "no match".

 NOTE: Because regex\_extracts configs get **not applied** to metrics having its type set to *EnumAsInfo*, *EnumAsStateSet*, or *Bits*, one may need to set its type explicitly to somthing else, e.g. *DisplayString*.